 and £3,750 per annum living at home.
 NOTE: If a student is entitled to a Maintenance Grant, they can also receive a Maintenance Loan but the maximum amount of loan they can receive will be reduced.

-If a full-time or part-time HE student is in hardship and needs extra financial support, SRC can provide financial assistance through its Support Funds.
-All students over 18 on 1st July 2016 or turning 18 during the 2016/2017 academic year who are in financial hardship, may apply to the Hardship Fund for financial assistance.
+If a full-time or part-time HE student is in hardship and needs extra financial support, SRC can provide financial assistance through its Hardship Fund.
+All students over 18 on 1st July 2019 or turning 18 during the academic year who are in financial hardship, may apply to the Hardship Fund for financial assistance.